kigenofkenya/component/README.md

-# vue-webpack-simple-boilerplate
+# vue-component-boilerplate

-> A simple Webpack setup for `vue-loader` for quick prototyping.
+> A simple Component setup for quick prototyping.

 ### Usage